DavidBM/test-accounting/README.md

 # Test Accounting

 This project showcases transaction processor which takes its input from a CSV and outputs another CSV with the resulting accounts state.

+## TL;DR

+Run `cargo test` to execute a varied set of tests.
+You can check `tests/tests.rs` to see several ussages of the library version of the crate.
+You can use `cargo run -- transactions.csv > accounts.csv` to run the executable.

 ## Design Decisions